anthony-illenden/EAE-598-Project/README.md

 #### Project Members: Tony Illenden and Hunter Martinez-Buehrer
 ---
+### Dependencies
+To run this repository, you will need the following dependencies:
+  - numpy
+  - pandas
+  - matplotlib
+  - scikit-learn
+  - jupyter
+  - xarray
+  - cartopy
+  - siphon
+  - metpy
+  - scipy

+For more information on versions, please refer to the [environment.yml](environment.yml) file.

+---
+### Data
+To run this repository, you will need to download ERA5 netCDF data as well as ERA5 area-averaged CSV data from this public [OneDrive folder](https://niuits-my.sharepoint.com/:f:/g/personal/z1969782_students_niu_edu/Esruustb6jtEuK4M4geS8doBmiDO0sMuesT3wtBhtge6eA?e=sSzDOt)..
+If you have difficulties accessing the data, please email Tony (aillenden@niu.edu) or Hunter (hmartinezbuehrer1@niu.edu).

+---
 ### Geoscience Problem & Background

 Atmospheric rivers (ARs) which are long, narrow bands of water vapor transport that are commonly associated with a low-level jet (LLJ) ahead of a cold front of an extratropical cyclone (ETC) (Zhu and Newell 1998; Ralph and Dettinger 2012; Ralph et al. 2017; Guan and Waliser 2015; Ralph et al. 2018).
 The existence (or nonexistence) of ARs can greatly impact an area’s hydroclimate (Paltan et al. 2017), especially in areas such as the western U.S. where ARs can produce up to 30% of the region’s total precipitation (Lavers and Villarini 2015).
 ARs can be beneficial in transporting large amounts of water vapor poleward from the tropics, helping to replenish rivers, lakes, snowpacks, and reservoirs, but can also produce dangerous flooding leading to excessive runoff and landslides (Ralph et al. 2006; Ralph et al. 2012; Nayak and Villarini 2017; Huang et al. 2020).